ikisource/try-git/README.md

 # try-git
-A repository used to practising playing wit Git
+A repository used to practising playing with Git